 Viewing Continuous Transforms¶

-To view the continuous transforms currently in the system, you can run the following query:
+To view the continuous transforms and their definitions currently in the system, you can run the following query:

 Continuous Transform Output Streams¶